tetteis/rhemafromgod/data/blog/the-power-of-words-part-1.md

 Previously, Job had been surrounded by a "hedge" of God's protection (Job 1:10).
 Could the fact that Job gave fear such a place in his life have caused a breach in the hedge?
 While it is overly simplistic to say that Job's suffering was exclusively caused by his choice of words, we must remember the warnings of Ecclesiastes 10:8: "...whoso breaketh an hedge, a serpent shall bite him."
 So we see clearly that Job went through those sufferings due to the hedge he broke by speaking contrary to the Word of God.
 Period!

 Oh, there's so much power in our words; only if we learn to use it properly - we'll be reigning in life, living the upward and forward only life!
 Yes it's possible!
-The final part has even more; [let's keep studying](http://www.rhemafromgod.com/the-power-of-words-part-2 "the power of words part 2").